When Mohammad isn't studying economics, he is a student of humanity. He loves to travel and meet new people.

 If this happens to you, face them calmly and don't feel bothered or unconfident.
 They aren't making fun of you specifically; they're just making fun of the fact that things are new to you.
 It won't be long before you fall into the swing of things.

-Take everything openly and recognize it with open mind.
-Don’t hype the little troubles that comes with being a new student.
-Of course, this may not even happen on your campus, but if you are worried about it, it may be best to keep some distance from seniors during the beginning of the semester.
+Take everything openly and recognize it with an open mind.
+Don't hype the little troubles that come with being a new student.
+Of course, this may not even happen on your campus, but if you are worried about it, it may be best to keep some distance from seniors at the beginning of the semester.

 Be Active in the Subject of Your Interest